 The Parrot Confectionery, operated by the same family since 1922, is an old-fashioned candy store and soda fountain.
 In addition to handmade chocolates, the Confectionery serves up homemade ice cream, cherry phosphates, and some awesome chili.

-The Tizer Botanic Gardens are divided into a variety of different sections, including a fairy garden, a children's garden, a perennial garden, and a nature trail.
+The Tizer Botanic Gardens have the distinction of being the state's only full-time operated botanical garden.
+At Tizer, gardens are divided into a variety of different sections, including a fairy garden, a children's garden, a perennial garden, and a half-mile nature trail.
 You'll find charming sitting spots and a creek winding through the garden, making it a great place to relax and reflect.
-The Garden is located south of Helena off of I-15.